ricallinson/telegraphy/README.md

 # Telegraphy

-Telegraphy is a project that uses an [Arduino](http://www.arduino.cc/) microcontroller and [Node](http://nodejs.org/) to provide physical notifications for the arrival of new emails.
+Telegraphy is a project that uses an [Arduino](http://www.arduino.cc/) microcontroller and [Node](http://nodejs.org/) to provide physical notifications for the arrival of emails.

-## Overview

-...

-## Use
+## Install

     git clone git@github.com:ricallinson/telegraphy.git
-    cd telegraphy
+    cd ./telegraphy

 ### Arduino